AngriestSCV/ImageMetadataRemover/readme.md

 This strips metadata from images.

-After building with the windows-package-build.py drag images onto the executable to strip them.
+Just drag image files onto the executable to strip them.

+Building:
+windows-package-build.py builds for windows.
+Non windows can just run `src/main.py`